Kent County Football Association: History

 At the half-yearly meeting of the KCFA in March 1894 two important topics were discussed: firstly a proposal to allow professionalism was rejected and secondly the structure for the newly formed Kent League (which was to operate under the control of the association) was approved with the Kent Cup trophy awarded to the league champions (with the challenge cup competition itself cancelled).
 Later the same year it was reported that the association's membership comprised at least 130 clubs.
 In January 1895 the association voted once again on the subject of professionalism and in a reverse of their decision nine months previously, voted by a significant majority of 68 votes to 14 to accept the principle.
 Two months later the organisation expanded its competitions to include one for boys aged under seventeen.
-Later in 1895 at a lively general meeting secretary Leckie failed to provide a firm financial statement – estimating the association to be up to £100 in debt – and subsequently he was not re-elected, with Mr J. Albert overwhelmingly voted to the role; at the same meeting Prall, treasurer for the past fourteen years, resigned and Mr J. Grant was elected unopposed to the post and Mr W. Savage was elected as the first permanent chairman of the association.
+Later in 1895 at a lively general meeting secretary Leckie failed to provide a firm financial statement – estimating the association to be up to £100 in debt – and subsequently he was not re-elected, with Mr James Albert overwhelmingly voted to the role; at the same meeting Prall, treasurer for the past fourteen years, resigned and Mr James Grant was elected unopposed to the post and Mr William Savage was elected as the first permanent chairman of the association.

 The new secretary Albert served for eleven years until 1906, events during his tenure included: in March 1897 the reinstatement of the Challenge Cup competition, retitled the Kent Senior Cup with its original trophy restored – consequently the Kent League Division Two champions shield trophy was henceforth awarded to the Division One champions; prior to the start of the Kent League season in August 1898 the KCFA ceded the management of the competition to the clubs involved; in May 1901, per an FA initiative, referees were brought under the rule of the association; in June 1905 a Minor challenge competition for amateur clubs was instigated, for which the 'Croneen Shield' was provided for the winners.